daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 grep -c ".*" mcap.trim.contigs.good.unique.bad.accnos
 ```

-34,704 uniques are tagged to be removed due to filtering at this step.
-This totals to 695,380 total sequences removed (this number is in the output file).
+4,933 uniques are tagged to be removed due to filtering at this step.
+This totals to 691,034 total sequences removed (this number is in the output file) out of the 952,592 total.

 *We therefore have a large portion (~73%) of our sequences that do not align to the bacterial V4 region and therefore may be from the host.*